 Above: Recorder group at Hestercombe House, March 2017.

 All children aged 5 to 18 learning to sing or play an instrument can join CYMT and continue individual lessons with their current teacher.
-Students can be complete beginners and the staff at the Centre will aim to develop their musical skills and help them decide which instrument may be right for them to learn.
+Students can be complete beginners and the tutors will aim to develop their musical skills and help them decide which instrument may be right for them to learn.
 Students may join at any point in the academic year and no audition is required.

 The timetable currently includes: